Davej66/ms4-dev/README.md

 - [Syntax to center any image to the center of it's parent div - Answer provided by 'hyounis' in this StackOverflow thread](https://stackoverflow.com/questions/14562457/center-oversized-image-in-div)
 - [Syntax support to serialize Django QuerySet to JSON for use in template, answer provided by 'Yannic Hamann' in this StackOverflow thread](https://stackoverflow.com/questions/47204188/is-there-any-way-convert-django-model-queryset-to-json-or-json-string-in-templat)
 - [How to load fonts without render blocking on page load guide by CSS-Tricks](https://css-tricks.com/how-to-load-fonts-in-a-way-that-fights-fout-and-makes-lighthouse-happy/)
+- Dropdown menu on hover guided by StackOverflow answer by Aram Mkrchtyan in [this thread](https://stackoverflow.com/questions/8775860/jquery-drop-down-hover-menu)